Neved4/tmbackup/doc/UX.md

 ### UX & Implementation

 > [!TIP]
-> _`tmbackup` performs a local snapshot every time it's called.
-This has the potential of creating many local snapshots, that `tmbackup` automatically attempts to trim without removing them.
-If you know what you're doing, and want to remove the extra snapshots, you could schedule something like `rmlsnaps()` below._
+> _Over time, `tmbackup` generates numerous local snapshots that will be
+> trimmed but not removed.
+If you know what you're doing, you can remove
+> local snapshots by scheduling `rmlsnaps()`._

 Simplifying the script into terse functions is possible, but `tmbackup` prioritizes an intuitive and user-friendly approach.
 The goal is that at any point in time, users have a clear picture of the state of their backups.

 Restructuring it into functions may lead to confusion.
 One notable example is the default behavior of `tmutil startbackup`.
-See the output of `tmback()` below:
+See `tmback()`'s output
+below:

 ```log
 Total copied: 0.00 MB (0 bytes)